JiachenLiu8/JiachenLiu8/README.md

 Hi, I am Jiachen.
 I graduated with a Master of Science in Computational Neuroscience graduate from the University of Maryland, College Park, with a strong foundation in machine learning, reinforcement learning, data structures and computer algorithms.
 My academic journey also includes a Bachelor of Arts in Computational Neuroscience from Oberlin College, where I minored in Computer Science, Statistics, and Cognitive Sciences.

+I am interested in the theory of Machine Learning and Neural Networks.
+My background in neuroscience has particularly helped me to look at neural networks from a different perspective.
+With full stack project experience with cloud ML and LLMs, I am am excited to keep exploring on this path of innovative ML.